DavidTokar12/DeltaStream/README.md

 class ShortArticle(BaseModel):
     title: str
-    article_number: int | None
     content: ArticleContent
 ```

 **Sample output:**
 ```
-title='' article_number=None content=ArticleContent(description='', key_words=[])
+title='' content=ArticleContent(description='', key_words=[])
-title='The' article_number=None content=ArticleContent(description='', key_words=[])
+title='The' content=ArticleContent(description='', key_words=[])
-title='The Value' article_number=None content=ArticleContent(description='', key_words=[])
+title='The Value' content=ArticleContent(description='', key_words=[])
 ...
 ```

-> ⚠️ For numerical or boolean values you must define a default(or stream_default preferably) because Delta Stream can't figure out a reasonable default for these values and has to throw a DeltaStreamModelBuildError when you instantiate the JsonStreamParser class.
+> ⚠️ For numerical or boolean values you must define a default (or `stream_default`, preferably) because Delta Stream can't figure out a reasonable default for these values and will raise a `DeltaStreamModelBuildError` when you instantiate the `JsonStreamParser` class.

 ---

 ## ⚠️ Current Limitations

 - ❌ **No custom `default_factory` support**
-  Custom default factories don't work with delta stream at the moment, so there is no reasonable way to use nested classes in unions.
+  Custom default factories don't work with Delta Stream at the moment, so there's no reliable way to use nested classes inside `Union`s, for example.
+(Most models used for structured LLM output are supported.)

 - ⚠️ **Delta Mode & non-empty string defaults**
-  Avoid setting non-empty string defaults when using delta mode, as they can cause false-positive deltas.
+  Avoid setting non-empty string defaults when using Delta Mode, because you won't be able to reconstruct the object correctly on your frontend.

 ---

-## 📋 Requirements
+## Requirements

 - Python 3.10+
 - `pydantic >= 2.0`

 ---

-## 📄 License
+## License

 MIT License.